 Have It Inspected

-Annual service of your HVAC system ensures it runs appropriately.
+The annual service of your HVAC system ensures it runs appropriately.
 Homeowners must have the system checked in the fall to best prepare it for the demands of winter.
 Air Professionals of SC has service packages just for this purpose.

 If Your A/C System is Ancient, Replace It

-Changing the house’s HVAC system is an expensive proposition, however if your system is old and ineffective, the added convenience and monetary benefits of a new system can be very real.
+Changing the house’s HVAC system is an expensive proposition, however, if your system is old and ineffective, the added convenience and monetary benefits of a new system can be very real.
 Is your heat pump more than 10 years old?
 Then you need to ask your local HVAC professional to check your system.
 Replacing it with an Energy Star design might minimize your house’s yearly energy costs by as much as 30 percent, per EnergyStar.gov.

 Sufficiently Insulate the Attic

 Adding more insulation to your attic is one of the best ways to help your system to operate at its peak performance and to decrease energy bills.
 Consider hiring a home improvement company to add insulation that will keep warm air in during the winter months.
-This will help your HVAC unit to run less frequently and still maintain a desired temperature in your home.
+This will help your HVAC unit to run less frequently and still maintain the desired temperature in your home.
 According to EnergyStar.gov, a basic visual test can be conducted to determine if more insulation is needed.
 The insulation should hide the floor joists from view.

 Install a Programmable Thermostat